isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

       Tute_Score DESC,
       COSMIC_caseCount DESC

-...
+Note that the COSMIC_AA and the Tute_AA columns may not always be identical.

-Note that the COSMIC_AA and the Tute_AA columns may not always be identical (although they are for all rows shown above).
 Although the genomic coordinates of the variation, and the nucleotide change are required to match (by the JOIN statement in the query), the amino-acid change depends on the specific transcript being used to infer the protein sequence and may therefore be different between the two data sources.